michaelgpearce/parallizer/README.md

 # Parallizer - Execute your service layer in parallel

 Parallizer lets you execute slow and expensive methods on an object in parallel threads then later call those methods without a performance hit.
-Its primarily intended to be used by a client using service libraries that make multiple network calls, but can potentially have other uses.
+If you make lots of web service calls, this can give a considerable performance boost.

 ## Installation